 DB: Just as a general comment, this breed is something of a well kept secret, yet those few people who have them adore them and tend to have more than one.
 When those kitties pass over the Rainbow Bridge, their humans always want more.
 Truly, they are much, much more than just 'cats'.

 A huge thank you to Dawn Benhaim for helping us become more familiar with this unique breed.
-You can learn even more about the Benhana JBTS by visiting her website, Benhana Japanese Bobtails.
+You can learn even more about the Benhana JBTS by visiting the Japanese Bobtail Breed Council website.